Are you and your business feeling a bit behind these days? Especially with your marketing strategies?

 Why Blog for Business?
 Here Are 9 Reasons

-The following paragraphs explain why you need a blog for your business, as well as the logic of blogging in an Internet-based market that is driven in large part by search engine optimization (SEO)
+The following paragraphs explain why you need a blog for your school, as well as the logic of blogging in an Internet-based market that is driven in large part by search engine optimization (SEO)

 1. Why Blog?
 To Tell a Story!